Steps to Complete Your Application

 Note: Email is the primary form of communication throughout the application and admission process.
 Please ensure that both parent/guardian and student emails are entered correctly on the application.
 If there is a change in either email address, please inform our office immediately at email@example.com.

 - Registration Opens: First Monday in February

 - Final Deadline: Applications will be reviewed until the courses have filled

-To apply to the Summer Programs for High School Students, you must meet the following criteria:
+To apply to High School Sessions - College Prep, you must meet the following criteria: